helicobacter pylori infections 6mm market

 Helicobacter pylori (H. pylori) Infection Epidemiology

-- Among the EU4 and the UK, Spain accounted for the highest number of H. pylori infection cases, followed by Germany, whereas the UK accounted for the lowest number of cases.
+- In 2025, Spain accounted the highest number of diagnosed prevalent cases of H. pylori infection while the UK accounted for the least number of cases of the total diagnosed prevalent population in EU4 and the UK.

-Helicobacter pylori (H. pylori) Infection Drug Chapters
+Helicobacter pylori (H. pylori) Infection & Competitive Landscape

 Omeprazole Magnesium, Amoxicillin, and Rifabutin (TALICIA): RedHill BioPharma/Cumberland Pharmaceuticals